 What is one strategy that has helped you grow your business?

 I have invested heavily in myself and that investment pays me back in so many ways through my businesses.
+I’m not just talking about a financial investment; time, energy and thoughtful contemplation are all ways you can increase your value.
 Sales, marketing, connections, etc have all been vastly improved by how I treat my personal growth.

 What is one failure you had as an entrepreneur, and how did you overcome it?